5 examples of AI in the contact center

 Call center monitoring is one of the most effective ways call centers can improve their customer service; it gives managers the opportunity to watch (or rather listen) to their agents in action.

-Here are three ways you can improve your call center management and monitoring practices:
+Here are three ways you can improve your call center management and center monitoring practices:

-How can a manager effectively monitor their call center when they don’t have trust-worthy data to pull actionable insights from?
+How can a manager effectively use call center monitoring when they don’t have trust-worthy data to pull actionable insights from?

 For instance, Average Handling Time (AHT) is a commonly reviewed metric because the faster an agent wraps up an interaction the faster they can move onto the next call, thereby shortening call wait times.
 But just because an agent gets through their calls quickly that doesn’t mean they are getting through them effectively.
-An agent primarily obsessed with speed might not fully resolve the issue, prompting the customer to call back or try another service channel.
+An agent primarily obsessed with speed might not fully resolve the issue, prompting the customer to call back or try another service channel if their customer expectations have not been met.
 Vice versa, an agent might spend 10 hours on the line with one customer but that doesn’t automatically mean they are a terrible employee even though they failed to meet your call center’s AHT goals.

 Improving your agents’ first call resolution rate (FCR) and tracking that metric is a way of measuring your employees’ efficiency and driving customer satisfaction.

-It’s important to remember that you can’t evaluate your agents in a vacuum.
+It’s important to remember that you can’t evaluate agent performance in a vacuum.

-When your whole team understands what you’re looking for during the monitoring process you have a much better chance of adjusting behavior as people are aware of how they are being evaluated.
+When your whole team understands what you’re looking for during the quality monitoring process you have a much better chance of adjusting behavior as people are aware of how their personal agent performance is being evaluated.

 For instance, define what constitutes a “quality” interaction and the subcategories that are being scored.